 Today, we’re here to definitively answer that question: plumbers can and regularly do install sinks.
 In fact, we highly recommend that you have a plumber handle this kitchen plumbing project for you.

-In this post, we’ll share some information about the process so that you can better understand how sink installations work and why this is a job that you'd be wise to hire a professional for.
+In this post, we’ll share some information about the process so that you can better understand how sink installations work and why this is a job that you’d be wise to hire a professional.

-Sink Installation Completed by Plumbers Include the Following Steps:
+Sink Installation Completed by Plumbers Includes the Following Steps:

 Step 1: Preparing the Sink